-- 5.2.4.1.1 The North Sound BH-ASO shall reimburse the Provider for satisfactory completion of the services and requirements specified in this Contract and its attached exhibit(s). - 5.2.4.1.2 The Provider shall submit invoices for all completed months of service between the effective date of this Contract and its execution, within 30 days of execution, and thereafter Provider shall submit an invoice within 45 days from the service month (i.e., services in June invoiced on or before August 1st) or as soon thereafter as is practicable. along with all accompanying reports as specified in the attached exhibit(s), including its final invoice and all outstanding reports.
-The North Sound BH-ASO shall initiate authorization for payment to the Provider not more than 30 days after a timely, complete and accurate invoice is received.
+- 5.2.4.1.1 The North Sound BH-ASO shall reimburse the Provider for satisfactory completion of the services and requirements specified in this Contract and its attached exhibit(s). - 5.2.4.1.2 The Provider shall submit an invoice within 30 days from the service month (i.e., services in June invoiced on or before August 1st) along with all accompanying reports as specified in the attached exhibit(s), including its final invoice and all outstanding reports.
+The North Sound BH-ASO shall initiate authorization for payment to the Provider not more than 30 days after a timely, complete and accurate invoice is received. - 5.2.4.1.3 The Provider shall submit its final invoice and all outstanding reports as specified in this contract and its attached exhibit(s).
+If the Provider's final invoice and reports are not submitted as specified in this contract and its attached exhibit(s), the North

-5.2.4.1.3 The Provider shall submit its final invoice and all outstanding reports as specified in this contract and its attached exhibit(s).
-If the Provider's final invoice and reports are not submitted as specified in this contract and its attached exhibit(s), the North Sound BH-ASO will be relieved of all liability for payment to the Provider of the amounts set forth in said invoice or any subsequent invoice.
+1 Sound BH-ASO will be relieved of all liability for payment to the 2 Provider of the amounts set forth in said invoice or any 3 subsequent invoice.